EvaMaeRey/everyday_ggplot2_extension/README.md

 Everyday is meant in the sense of *ordinary* – you don’t need to create a flashy ggplot2 extension for it to ‘count’.
 You don’t need to have lots of people using the extension.
-You don’t need the extension to be on CRAN.
-You don’t need to write a package for the extension.
+You don’t need the extension to be on CRAN or write a package for the extension.
 You don’t even need a hex sticker\!
 It is nice if the extension does some work for you or just makes you happy.

 It’s also meant in the sense of *frequent* – practicing ggplot2 extension will probably make you better at extension - you’ll be in a